User guide ProjectSheet (Pro)

 As soon as you start using ProjectSheet for the first time, Google gives an authorization screen.
 Here you can see that the add-on modifies the spreadsheet and that it requires access to an external service because of the Pro functionality.

 If you do not want ProjectSheet anymore in a certain spreadsheet, you can disable it at menu Extensions > Add-ons > Manage add-ons.
 It opens a dialog with all your add-ons.
 Select the ProjectSheet options and un-select 'Use in this document'.
 After you did this you can delete the tabs without rebuild.
 In the same menu you can 'Uninstall' ProjectSheet completely from all your spreadsheets.

-The task sheet consists of a table on the left and an accompanying Gantt chart on the right.
+The Task Schedule worksheet consists of a table on the left and an accompanying Gantt chart on the right.

 Each column in the table has a header indicating the type of information in its column.
 The header titles can be customized to for instance a different language.
 The order of the present columns can be changed and custom columns can be inserted.

 A row represents a task as soon as it is described in column 'Task description'.
 Removing the description will remove the task and make the row empty.
 Rows may remain empty for readability.
 Use normal spreadsheet functions to insert, clear, delete or copy rows.

 A task is a summary task as a result of the Work Breakdown Structure (WBS).
 A summary task has subtasks and only requires a Task description.
 Start date, Finish date, Progress, Work and Cost are calculated as a result from its subtasks.
 Summary tasks have their row text in bold.